MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-TeamChannelUser.md

 ```

 ### -Role
-Use this to demote a user from owner to member of the channel
+Use this to demote a user from owner to member of the team

 ```yaml
 Type: String